anitacristina/reading-notes/README.md

 *I feel Growth Mindset is the fundamental to any learning.
- Hard work, perseverance, risk taking and endurance not only leads to success academically ,but also in our life.*
+ Hard work, perseverance, risk taking and endurance not only leads to success academically ,but also in our life.
+ I believe that the following three reminders would help me to grow my career without a limit.*

  - [Positive Thinking](/Positive.md)